 What can we do

 The best way to manage your currency risk is to guarantee a rate for a future date using a forward contract which is a type of hedging.
 This gives businesses certainty that when they enter into a contract with a customer or supplier as they know exactly what their costs and revenue will be.
 This solution works particularly well when buying goods or services that have long and uncertain lead times.
 With a forward contract through Currency//UK you can take advantage of favourable exchange rates and lock in your bottom line profits, protecting yourself and your business when making international business payments.

-Another way to reduce the costs associated with foreign exchange is to avoid paying the fees charged by banks as well as their noncompetitive exchange rates.
-Most banks charge between three and six percent which is all wrapped up into the foreign exchange rate they quote you.
+Another way to reduce the costs associated with foreign exchange is to ensure that you are getting the best deal on your foreign exchange solution.
 Currency//UK charge less than 1% on giving you a much more competitive exchange rate.
-We also, unlike banks, won’t charge you £15 per international transaction.
-Instead your business can use our multi-currency accounts to receive and send funds saving you more money.
+We also won’t charge you £15 per international transaction, instead your business can use our multi-currency accounts to receive and send funds saving you more money.

 Businesses are able to start the process of preparing for currency volatility themselves and a simple way to start is to be aware of what announcements both politically and financially could cause a shift in the market.
 By knowing when these announcements will happen it allows you to plan your payments accordingly.
 The most effective way however to keep your bottom line safe when dealing with orders and payments abroad is to use an FX specialist such as Currency//UK.
 The fact that we can use a forward contract to lock-in an exchange rate for you to buy or sell at means the stresses of currency fluctuations affecting your business will disappear.
 Our job as FX brokers is straightforward, we mitigate currency risk for your business and make the whole process of foreign exchange as simple as possible.